dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 ------------------

 To get storage provisioned via this `StorageClass` as a user you have to "claim" storage.
 The object `PersistentVolumeClaim` (PVC) basically acts a request to the system to provision storage with certain properties, like a specific capacity.
 Also the access mode is set here, where *ReadWriteMany* allows one or more container in parallel to mount and access this storage.
-This capability is dependend on the storage backend.
-In our case, GlusterFS, we have one of the few systems that can reliable implement shared storage.
+This capability is dependent on the storage backend.
+In our case, with GlusterFS, we have one of the few systems that can reliable implement shared storage.

 &#8680; Create a claim by specifying a file called `cns-pvc.yml` with the following contents: